mutofrans/machine-learning/ModelSelectionUsingValidationSet/README.md

 **Description**

 To avoid overfitting, model complexity can be automatically decided using a validation set.
-Regression algorithm is trained on a training data set and we measure the performance of trained machine learning algorithm on the validation set.Given a 2D dataset, the program decides which polynomial degree to use(n=1,2,3…20) to fit the validation data best by using error function.
-So it will automatically plot the error vs polynomial degree and prints which polynomial is best to use for our trained data.
+Regression algorithm is trained on a training data set and we measure the performance of trained machine learning algorithm on the validation set.
+Given a 2D dataset, the program decides which polynomial degree to use(n=1,2,3…20) to fit the validation data best by using error function.
+So it will automatically plot the error vs. polynomial degree and prints which polynomial is best to use for our trained data.

 **Installation**